CRA and EU Machinery Regulation 2023/1230: Overlap

 Where to start

-3. Build a technical file that cross-references CRA evidence (Annex VII technical documentation, SBOM, vulnerability handling policy) into the Machinery Regulation technical file.
+3. Cross-reference CRA technical evidence into the Machinery technical file.
 See CRA technical documentation and CRA SBOM requirements.